Paragonia/paragonia-technology-site/src/content/experience/2014-01-product-foundry.md

 }
 ---

 Responsible for the systems design, architecture, implementation and operations for a collaboration software application with a small team.
 Using CQRS and event sourcing to maintain a platform neutral journal with complete history of system interactions based on Akka Persistence, Protobuf and Cassandra.
 Building real-time projections using Kafka with Akka Streams and best-of-breed technologies.
-Implemented a front-end based on game mechanics using ES2015, Phaser and AngularJS.
+Implemented a front-end based on game mechanics using Typescript, Phaser and AngularJS.